This author loves to travel but could never imagine living anywhere other than his beloved Budapest.

 5. Gül Baba Street

 This cobbled street near Margaret Bridge leads to the tomb of Gül Baba.
 As you may know, the majority of Hungary—including the territory of present-day Budapest—was occupied by the Turks from 1541 to 1686.
 Gül Baba was a Turkish holy man, an Ottoman Bektashi dervish poet, and according to a legend, the one who introduced roses to Hungary (although in truth, roses were already known here).
 Gül Baba is thought to have died in Buda, and his tomb is now a museum and a meeting point for Muslim pilgrims.
-It is currently closed due to ongoing renovations.
+It reopened in 2018 after a major renovation.

 Gül Baba street is a unique place in Budapest because it is one of the oldest and the steepest streets in the city.
 The pathway curving towards the sacred site was recently renovated but retains its old charm.